lsoft/DpdtInject/README.md

 # Design features

 0. As mentioned above, Dpdt suitable for lib/nuget developers.
+This does not mean that it is not (or less) suitable for applications, it's not.
 0. Dpdt Visual Studio Extension helps you to be more productive (see below).
 0. Additional compile-time checks (see below).
 0. No performance decrease on the platforms with no compilation at runtime (because of absense runtime compilation!).